Why Potty Training Your Puppy Is Not Working

 • Whenever they suddenly start sniffing around on the floor

-• Whenever they suddenly try to wander off away from you
+• Whenever they suddenly wander away from you

-• About 10 to 15 minutes after they’ve had a drink of water
+• About 15 minutes after they’ve had a drink of water

 • About 30 minutes after they’ve had a meal